gadicc/meteor-hmr/.github/ISSUE_TEMPLATE.md

 ## Description of Problem

+Describe your problem here...

+* [ ] I switched back to the regular `ecmascript` and the problem went away.

-*Please copy and paste the full error from the console, if it occcured*
+*Please copy and paste the full error from the console, if one occcured.*

 If the error occured on a particular file, please paste the full file here: